Section 6000 Instruction

 6151 Class Size

-The Board of Education recognizes that in addition to appropriate curriculum which challenges the abilities of all students, teaching techniques, staff utilization and class size all contribute -to effective student learning.
-In attempting to provide an environment which limits obstacles and enhances opportunities for student success and quality professional performance, the following class size guidelines are recommended.
+To provide an environment that limits obstacles and enhances opportunities for student success and quality professional performance, the following class size guidelines are recommended:

-In addition, for classes that require work stations, the maximum enrollment shall not exceed the available individual space and/or equipment.
-Safety requirements supercede the above guidelines.
+The maximum enrollment shall not exceed the available individual space and/or equipment.
+Safety requirements supersede the above guidelines.

 Acknowledging the need for diversification of subject matter/ multiple program responsibilities and mandated course credits, the full time high school teacher total student assignment is recommended to be 85 - 120.

 At the high school, scheduled classes shall have a minimum of 10 students.
+The Superintendent is authorized to override this requirement to ensure student schedules are maintained and/or student graduation requirements are met.
 Advanced Placement (AP) courses, or courses limited by pre-requisites, shall be exempt from this minimum.

-Special needs classes and Level IV at the high school are not subject to the guidelines of this policy and shall be organized in the best interest of the students under the guidance of the Director of Pupil Services, principal and the Superintendent.
+Special Education classes at the high school are not subject to the guidelines of this policy and shall be organized in the best interest of the students under the guidance of the Director of Pupil Services, principal and the Superintendent.

 To protect the integrity of the Middle School Interdisciplinary Team Teaching, the full time middle school teacher total student assignment is recommended to be 95 - 120.